Judge rules AEW lawsuit brought by Kevin Kelly and the Tates will move to Florida federal court

 Photo Courtesy: AEW

-A federal judge in Pennsylvania has ruled that Kevin Kelly and the Tate twins’ lawsuit against AEW, Tony Khan, and Ian Riccaboni will be moved to federal court in Florida.
+A federal judge in Pennsylvania has ruled that the lawsuit brought by Kevin Kelly and brothers Brandon and Brent Tate against AEW, Tony Khan, and Ian Riccaboni will be moved to federal court in Florida.

 Judge Mia R. Perez’s ruling was issued on Thursday, siding with AEW.
 The wrestling company argued that the clauses in the plaintiffs’ talent contracts, requiring disputes to be litigated in Florida, where AEW is headquartered, should be enforced.

-Perez decided that those clauses in their contracts were in fact enforceable, rejecting arguments from the plaintiffs that they were unfair or unreasonable.
+Perez rejected arguments from Kelly and the Tates that those clauses were unfair or unreasonable.
 The judge cited that most of the contracts, evidence, and witnesses for this case are based in Florida.

 To overcome clauses requiring disputes to be handled in specific courts, such as the clauses in Kelly and the Tates’ contracts, plaintiffs needed to show that those requirements were unreasonable.
 Specifically, they would have had to convince the judge that the clauses were the result of fraud, violated public policy, or that litigation in Florida would have been so inconvenient for the plaintiffs — who in this case live in Pennsylvania and Tennessee, respectively — that it would deny them a fair trial.
 Instead, Perez found that these circumstances don’t meet that criteria.